The Strategic PMO: Moving from a Support Function to a Value Creation Lever

 1. Positioning and authority

-Line of authority
+Line of command

 Decision-making authority

-2. Scope and catalog of services
+2. Scope and Service Catalogue

-Some services may be :
+Some services may be:

-• optional (e.g. methodological coaching)
+• Optional (e.g. methodological coaching)

 3. Roles and resources